Keith-Albee Theatre: History

 At the time of its construction, the Keith Albee Theatre, named after Keith-Albee-Orpheum, was thought to be the second largest theater in the United States.
-The theater, built by brothers A. B. and S. J. Hyman from Huntington, opened to the public on May 7, 1928.
+The theater, built by brothers Abe B. and Sol J. Hyman from Huntington, opened to the public on May 7, 1928.

 The new theater was built under the guidance of vaudeville moguls B. F. Keith and Edward Albee and soon became a key venue in their esteemed Keith-Albee circuit, a premier vaudeville tour along the East Coast of the United States.
 The Keith-Albee Theatre was designed by the renowned Scottish-born architect Thomas W. Lamb, who created approximately 150 theaters around the globe.

 Seating approximately 3,000 patrons, the Keith-Albee exemplified the opulence and grandeur of the 1920s with a New Spanish Baroque style.
 Intricate plasterwork, chandeliers, and balconies created an atmosphere of sophistication, along with cosmetic rooms, smoking rooms, and fireplaces in men’s and women’s restrooms adjoining the main lobby.

 The Keith-Albee cost $2 million USD to construct in 1928 and was dubbed a “temple of amusement” by the Herald-Dispatch.
 The opening day performance on May 8, 1928, featured performer Rae Samuels, nicknamed the “Blue Streak of Vaudeville.”

 The Keith-Albee was originally equipped with a Wurlitzer organ to accompany live performances and motion pictures.
 The organ was said to be capable of creating almost any sound effect needed for the silent films shown in the theater.
 The organ was removed and sold in the 1950s after live musical accompaniment lost some appeal.
 Following an effort by Huntington native Robert Edmunds and his Huntington Theatre Organ Project, a 1927 Wurlitzer organ was purchased and reinstalled in the Keith-Albee in 2001.